KirilGeorgiev247/Design-patterns/Behavioral/Iterator/README.md

 + can be inside or outside class, but outside is better (f.e. if we want two iterators at the same time)

-+ sometimes is okay if iterator knows about the collection, but this to be done with friend classes(in C++) or packages (in Java and .NET).
++ sometimes is okay if iterator knows about the collection, but this to be done with friend classes(in C++), packages (in Java) or dependencies(in .NET).
 This communication manipulates the process of knowing the state of each other

 + in examples 1 and 2 we get abstraction in cost of performance